 2018 Marketing Graduate Lands 'Dream Job' with NFL, NBA Teams

 Carrie Albright ’18 said she had always dreamed of working in sports.
-Sometimes, life happens faster than one can dream.
+In her case, life happened faster than one can dream.

-A month after she received her Bachelor of Arts degree in Marketing and Management from Pitt-Johnstown in April 2018, she began her role as an Inside Sales Representative for the New Orleans Saints and Pelicans.
-The NFL and NBA teams are managed by the same ownership group.
+A month after she received her Bachelor of Arts degree in Marketing and Management from Pitt-Johnstown in April 2018, she began her role as an inside sales representative for the New Orleans Saints and Pelicans.
+Then, in February 2019, Carrie became an account executive for the NFL and NBA teams, which are managed by the same ownership group.

 “My dream job has been to work in sports ever since I was little,” said the Norwin High (Westmoreland County) graduate.“I never really knew what I wanted to do in sports until my senior year of college.
 My long-term goal is to be a manager or a director.”